 Las Vegas is known for its free entertainment, such as the Bellagio fountains and the volcano at the Mirage Hotel.
 To put it simply, Las Vegas is the place to go big or go home.
 Plus, you already know that there is going to be a lot of competition, so it’s OK to raise the bars for your exhibition design in Las Vegas.

 IGE will help you choose the best exhibit design elements to make your display pop, such as bold colors, digital signage and layers of lighting.
 We can work off your existing display or create a new one for the upcoming event.
 We can even tie in Las Vegas elements if they work for your brand.
-For example, people come to Vegas to play in the casinos, so offer booth attendants a game where they can spin the wheel for a prize!
+For example, people come to Vegas to play in the casinos, so offer trade show booth attendants a game where they can spin the wheel for a prize!

 2. Send people away with branded merchandise

-People love getting free stuff, so don’t come to a Las Vegas show empty handed.
+People love getting free stuff, so don’t come to a Las Vegas trade show empty handed.
 Use branded swag for prizes, giveaways and contests.
 You can build gift baskets or reserve higher-end merchandise for top winners or new customers who sign up.
 For people who come to your booth, hand out promotional items with your brand name and logo on them.
 This will help people remember your brand long after the show.

 3. Turn your booth into a rest stop